-OCGC continues to actively manage its direct investment activities across a portfolio of 16 Ontario-based, high potential emerging technology companies.
-In fiscal 2015-16, OCGC approved follow-on co-investments into portfolio companies of the Ontario Emerging Technologies Fund (OETF), which represented new capital commitments of approximately \$4.6 million.
-During the same period, approximately \$3.1 million in follow-on investment was funded to OETF portfolio companies.
-Since inception to March 31, 2016, OCGC has conditionally approved approximately \$93 million in co-investments.
+OCGC continues to actively manage its direct investment activities across a portfolio of 11 Ontario-based technology companies.
+In fiscal 2016-17, OCGC approved follow-on coinvestments into portfolio companies of the Ontario Emerging Technologies Fund (OETF), which represented new capital commitments of approximately \$4.1 million.
+During the same period, approximately \$5.7 million in followon investment was funded to OETF portfolio companies.
+Since inception to March 31, 2017, OCGC has conditionally approved approximately \$96 million in co-investments.